-A good honours degree in materials, metallurgy, chemistry or a related engineering subject from an approved institution.
+A good honours degree in materials, metallurgy, a physical science (chemistry or physics) or a related engineering subject.

 Months of entry